AnyLog-co/documentation/queries.md

 ### The get databases command

-The following command lists the databases supported:
+The following command lists the declared databases:
 <pre>
 get databases
 </pre>